Produce a series of approximately 12 photographs that are made on, or explore the idea of, a journey.

 A large part of Provence was owned by the Popes in the 12the century.
 The area was know as the Comtat Venaissin.
 (2)

-In 1720 a ship, the dutch built Grand Saint Antoine, returned to Marseille port from Syria, which is due south of this region.
+In 1720 a ship, the dutch built Grand Saint Antoine, returned to Marseille port, from Syria, which is due south of this region.
 On board there was several sailors who were suffering from the plague.
 Seven of the sailors died on board.
-Despite this the Italians allowed the ship to proceed to Marseille.
+Despite this, after stop in Livorono, the Italians allowed the ship to proceed to Marseille.
 On board was a long anticipated cargo of expensive textiles.
 Normally cargo on a boat infected with the plague had to await a quarantine period of 50 days.
-But the locals were impatient for the cargo and for the work involved in unloading it.
+But the locals were impatient for this cargo and for the work involved in unloading it.
 The quarantine period was reduced to 29 days and some of it was released immediately.
-The material was quarantined on the island of Jarre.
+The rest of the material was quarantined on the island of Jarre.